megamsys/docs/intro.rst

 * Go to the  `www.megam.co <https://www.megam.co>`_.
 * Click on the "Signup" button to open the registration form
 * Enter a valid email address, a password (twice)
-* Check your email and follow instructions in the welcome email

-Welcome to Megam Cloud - PaaS For Your App
+Welcome to Megam - PaaS For Your App

-**Cross Cloud**
+**Cloud**
-  Multi Cloud support using our power Cloud API `V1 <https://github.com/indykish/megam_play.git>`_.
+  Multi Cloud support using our Cloud API `V1 <https://github.com/indykish/megam_play.git>`_.
-  Thanks to Functional Programming - Scala, Our Cloud API server is built on a rock solid trusted JVM and concise Scala using Functional Programming.
+  Our Cloud API server is built on a rock solid trusted JVM and concise Scala using Functional Programming.

 **Easy to use**
    +------------------------+---------------------------------------------------------------------+